 Going water-based will avoid the issue of yellowing altogether in most cases (some hybrid products are labeled as “water-based” but still yellow over time).
 The problem you have is, although water-based technology has come a long way, it is still difficult to find a good water-based gloss.
 Durability, brush marks, overall finish, sheen level, ease of use and opacity can all be an issue.
 There are a few products worth looking at.

 Teknos Futura Aqua 90 is probably the best water-based gloss I have used.
 You will need to apply the appropriate primer before the gloss, but you’ll find it easy to use, looks great and dries very durable.
-Available from TopDec, I would highly recommend.
+I would highly recommend.
+Click here to see online prices.

 Caparol PU gloss is good too.
 You need to use a “haftprimer” basecoat but the finish you get is bang on.
 You can get both products from the Paintshack.